1119 (21st December)

 1162 (23rd May)

-Henry appointed his Chancellor, Thomas Becket, to the post of Archbishop of Canterbury.
-Henry hoped that his friend Becket would help him to reduce the power of the church.
+King Henry appointed Thomas Becket, to the post of Archbishop of Canterbury.
+Henry hoped that because Becket was his friend he would help reduce the power of the church.
+However, Becket took his role seriously and swore to uphold church rights.

 1162 (3rd June)